boratonAJ/SACEMA_Scientific_Task/README.md

 ```

+## Future Work: Python Testing and Continuous Integration

-### Unit test and Test cases
+### Test cases

-We used Python Unit test to checks if some specific parts of the function’s behaviour are correct.
-This make integrating the functions together with main parts much easier.
+I plan to use Python test to checks if some specific parts of the function’s behaviour are correct.

 ##### Please Note that: